-CROSS COUNTRY: To be eligible, an athlete must attend the majority of practices, participate in all cross country meets or place at a varsity cross country meet.
+CROSS COUNTRY: To be eligible, an athlete must place at a varsity invite or compete in all cross country meets.
 In all cases, the athlete must have the coach's recommendation.

-BASKETBALL: To be eligible, an athlete must average one quarter of participation for each game played during the regular season.
+BASKETBALL: To be eligible, an athlete must average two quarters of participation for each game played during the regular season.
 The above requirement can be waived in the case of an athlete who has contributed a great deal to the team.
 In all cases, the athlete must have the coach's recommendation.

-WRESTLING: To be eligible, an athlete must place in a major tournament.
-The above requirement can be waived in the case of an athlete who has contributed a great deal to the team.
-In all cases, the athlete must have the coach's recommendation.
+WRESTLING: To be eligible, an athlete must participate in a majority of the varsity competitions and or place at a major tournament.
+The above requirement can be waived for an athlete that contributes a great deal to the team.
+In all cases the athlete must have the coach's recommendation.

-TRACK: To be eligible, an athlete accumulates lettering points throughout the season.
-A minimum number of points must be attained by the end of the season.
-Letter points may be earned by overall attendance at practice, participation in meets, placing in meets, and additional methods outlined at the start of the season.
+TRACK: To be eligible, an athlete must medal in a varsity invite during the season.
 The above requirements can be waived in the case of an athlete who has contributed a great deal to the team.
 In all cases, the athlete must have the coach's recommendation.